 New Japanese law means illegal downloads could send you to prison

-New anti piracy laws come into effect in Japan today, October 1, meaning that you will no longer be able to illegally download without facing possible punishment, including a long jail sentence and fine.
+As a new anti piracy law in Japan comes into effect today, October 1, you will no longer be able to illegally download without facing possible punishment, including a long jail sentence and fine.

 That’s right, slightly confusingly for some, the downloading of music, movies and some game software which was not licensed and you didn’t pay for has actually been illegal since January 2010, but new penalties – announced in June – will only be enforced from today.

 So infringing copyrights by illegally downloading through file sharing and torrent websites could mean up to two years in prison, or a fine of up to two million yen.
 Theoretically, just one download – just one song, one film, one episode of your favourite TV show – could trigger a conviction but in reality it may be hard for authorities to pursue those people.
 It is, however, worrying for those who are fans of the something-for-nothing practice which is the scourge of the music/movie industries.

 Billions of yen are ‘lost’ through missed revenues every year and though it is perhaps the more up-and-coming in the music world or independent filmmakers who may feel the pinch, is is major players in the industry, including the Recording Industry Association of Japan, who were instrumental in forcing parliament to pass the bill with punishments.
 Changes, including the fines and jail sentences, were controversially added to the bill at a late stage.

 There has been some criticism of (and many protests against) the new measures which punish the ‘end users’ for their actions rather than focusing on the up-loaders – some say authorities should focus their energy at the root of the issue and avoid unnecessarily criminalizing a relatively widespread activity.
 People making files available for download, though, can also expect heavier punishments.